GAMS-dev/gamspy/docs/user/faq.rst

 4. Extrinsic functions:
     Some `extrinsic functions <https://www.gams.com/45/docs/UG_ExtrinsicFunctions.html?search=extrinsic>`_
     that are part of the GAMS language may not be fully accessible in GAMSPy.

+It's important to emphasize that the GAMSPy team is actively working on expanding the feature set to bridge the gap between GAMS and GAMSPy.
+If you have specific features or functionalities you would like to see in GAMSPy, feel free to share your feedback with us.